 - Enhanced cleaning of high-touch surfaces occurs regularly during opening hours.

-- The facility receives a full cleaning nightly.
+- The Sarah Jane Williams Heritage Centre receives a full cleaning nightly.

 ADDRESS: 62 Temperance St. Bowmanville, ON, L1C 3A8